istio/istio.io/content/en/blog/2021/proxyless-grpc/index.md

 communication with the control-plane.
 First, the agent generates a [bootstrap file](https://github.com/grpc/proposal/blob/master/A27-xds-global-load-balancing.md#xdsclient-and-bootstrap-file).
 This tells the `gRPC` library how to connect to `istiod`, where it can find certificates for data plane communication, and what metadata to send to the control plane.
 Next, the agent acts as an `xDS` proxy, connecting and authenticating with `istiod` on the application's behalf.
 Finally, the agent fetches and rotates certificates used in data plane traffic.

 ## Changes to application code

+{{< tip >}}
-> Here we cover gRPC’s XDS support in Go.
-See <insert link> for information on other languages.
+This section covers gRPC’s XDS support in Go.
+Similar APIs exist for other languages.
+{{< /tip >}}

 To enable the xDS features in gRPC, there are a handful of required changes your application must make.
 Your gRPC version should be at least `1.39.0`.

 ### In the client

 The following side-effect import will register the xDS resolvers and balancers within gRPC.
 It should be added in your `main` package or in the same package calling `grpc.Dial`.

 {{< text go >}}
 import _ "google.golang.org/grpc/xds"